wingify/readme-central/docs/Integrations/fme-push-vwo-data-integrations/fme-integration-ga.md

 ## Integration Steps

-Integrating the VWO FME SDK with analytics platforms like GA4 allows you to automatically send feature flag evaluation and event tracking data to your analytics dashboard.
-This is achieved using the `IntegrationCallback` provided by the FME SDK.
+Integrating the VWO FE SDK with analytics platforms like GA4 allows you to automatically send feature flag evaluation and event tracking data to your analytics dashboard.
+This is achieved using the `IntegrationCallback` provided by the FE SDK.

-* Clone the VWO FME Examples from [GitHub](https://github.com/wingify/vwo-fme-examples)
+* Clone the VWO FE Examples from [GitHub](https://github.com/wingify/vwo-fme-examples)
   ```shell
   git clone https://github.com/wingify/vwo-fme-examples.git
   ```